BrazenCloud/Actions/ad/groups/addMember/README.md

 <!-- region Generated -->
 # ad:groups:addMember

-Returns a group from Active Directory
+Adds a member to an Active Directory group.

 ## Metadata